 If you are craving to make something which is more of an actual sweet then how about chocolate peanut butter cups?

-Sweets are very hard to tolerate with gestational diabetes and sugar free alternatives can cause digestive upset (see our information on diabetic foods) but chocolate is a better choice due to the fat content which slows down the absorption of glucose into the bloodstream.
+Sweets are very hard to tolerate with gestational diabetes and sugar-free alternatives can cause digestive upset (see my information on diabetic foods) but chocolate is a better choice due to the fat content which slows down the absorption of glucose into the bloodstream.
 The peanut butter helps to pair the chocolate and makes these sweet treats even more tolerable.
 If you make these then you will have to be good and not eat the lot!
 Great for a sweet treat IF you can be good.
 If you cannot eat peanut butter then an alternative nut butter would work just as well.

 You may see these and think they would be the answer to your cravings, or you may think what a great, healthier alternative for the kids this Halloween!

 If you do decide to have sugar free sweets then you may want to restrict yourself from eating too many (when I say too many, I mean no more than like 3 individual sweets in a day!!) and please whatever you do, DO NOT let your child eat a small bag of these.

 These types of sweets are made with sweeteners.
 Whilst these sweeteners may not raise blood sugar levels as fast as sugar, certain ones aren’t much different on the glycaemic index to sugar itself, plus they can cause some embarrassing and uncomfortable side effects such as cramping, wind and diarrhoea, so bad that some ladies who have overindulged thought that they were in labour!
 You’ve been warned…

 Gestational Diabetes UK Membership Halloween recipes for Bronze & Silver members to access